D3m1urg3/Pong/README.md

 A simple version of pong! for fun and giggles.

+* Developed in Visual Studio 2015.
-It uses SDL2 for input and graphics and SDL_mixer for sound.
+* Using SDL2 for graphics and input.
+* Using SDL_mixer for sound.